-You feel your marriage has hit an all time low but not sure if you want a divorce?
+You feel your marriage has hit an all-time low but not sure if you want a divorce?

 Often after a divorce, people will look back and say they wished they had tried harder.
 Divorce isn’t an easy option and you should be really sure as possible before going down this route.
 It can be costly not just in money terms but emotionally too.
-If possible try couples counselling.
-Talking to a third impartial party can help and then after counselling you decide you do want a divorce then at least you know you have tried everything possible to save your marriage.
+If possible try couples counseling.
+Talking to a third impartial party can help and then after counseling you decide you do want a divorce then at least you know you have tried everything possible to save your marriage.